The CFP for DHUnbound 2022 has been posted!

-ACH is delighted to serve as a partner in the annual international Digital Humanities conference is the highlight of ACH’s activities and a time when great numbers of the international DH community meet face-to-face.
-Held on three-year rotating basis between Europe, North America and the rest of the world. the Digital Humanities conference welcomes digital humanities scholars and practitioners from a huge range of disciplines and professional areas: faculty and students, librarians, archivists, technologists, project and center directors, and many more.
+ACH is delighted to serve as a partner in the annual international Digital Humanities conference.
+The Digital Humanities conference welcomes digital humanities scholars and practitioners from a huge range of disciplines and professional areas: faculty and students, librarians, archivists, technologists, project and center directors, and many more.
 The conference is broadly international and interdisciplinary in scope.

 Contributions to the conference take a variety of forms and may be deliberately experimental: papers (long and short), posters and demos, panel discussions, and social media.
 Selected presentations are published as a special issue of LLC and may appear in other ADHO journals as well.